 - Plant is top heavy, and falls over easily

 Plants make their own food using light.
 Fertilizer is more like a vitamin you would take every so often to boost your health.
 Minerals from soil are released every time you water so your plant can absorb all that goodness.
 Excess minerals from fertilizer will not be used by your plant and can even damage it.
 Recently potted plants and low-light plants will not require fertilizer.
-Spring is the best time to fertilize plants because that’s when they do the most growing.
+Spring and summer is the best time to fertilize plants because that’s when they do the most growing.
 Plants that grow faster, like begonias, should be fertilized more often than plants that grow slowly, like a cactus, or are dormant, i.e., all plants in winter.
 I do have THIS no chemical fertilizer that I have used on a couple plants.
 Read all about Fertilizing plants HERE.

 You can hide the dirt with some white rocks.
 I found white marble rocks at our local home improvement store.
 Inside that Fiddle Leaf Fig is a water meter.
 I really don’t use it often or think they are necessary.
 Just stick to the water guides for each plant and a water schedule!